tichavskym/sur/README.md

 The model we selected for further use is located at `models/resnet_image_15_20.pt` (saved at 15 epochs of 20 epochs totally) chosen using the Early Stopping approach.

-The following table captures the list of best performance models that have been tried.
+The following table captures the list of the best models that have been trained.

 | Model | Epochs | Learning Rate | Batch Size | Random Augmentation | Augmentation Probability| K-Folds | Early Stopping (Epochs saved) | StepLR Scheduler (Step Size, Gamma) | Validation Accuracy |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |